The 50 Dollar Sandwich Economy

 While this may be an extraordinary tale of sandwich inflation and who knows what else, the reality is that the cost of eating out has gone up significantly, but this is sandwich madness.
 Yes, Russia and Ukraine are two of the largest exporters of wheat and there will be supply shortages that impact prices worldwide.
 The Russia-Ukraine situation has also sent gas prices soaring.
 Gas prices have risen to some of the highest in recent USA history.
 However, has America stopped growing its own wheat and raising it's own chickens?
 Of course not.
 So, why is a local sandwich shop in Walnut Creek charging $50 for a chicken sandwich?
 Is it the best chicken sandwich in Walnut Creek?
 Probably not.

 The supply chain issues have given opportunity for corporate and business greed to inflate as well.
-While some price increases may be justified, of course, some price increases across a range of industries ranging from 50-500% are quite litterally "out of this world" and unjustified by any rational commercial standards.
+While some price increases may be justified, of course, some price increases across a range of industries ranging from 50-500% are quite literally "out of this world" and unjustified by any rational commercial standards.

 Given that these price increases are firmly embedded in the economy and not abating, it raises the questions how this situation in combination with higher gas costs and food prices is going to keep impacting the global economy.
 Fears of a recession are front and center in the markets, in the midst of these continuing economic shocks.
 It is probably also a foregone conclusion that the Fed will raise rates at least once.
 All these factors present serious headwinds to growth and create a risk-off environment.
 However, risk-off has it's challenges too.
 Money in cash or bonds is a losing proposition while record inflation numbers abound.
 Risk mitigation measures necessitate decision making amidst a lot of scenarios that carry risk.
 Gold and short-instruments may prove more effective for risk-mitigation than cash and bonds.
 More sophisticated management is required to navigate today's macro-economic conditions.